 - Blurred vision

-- Mild irritation
+- Slight irritation

-- A feeling of having sand in your eye
+- A gritty sensation in the eye

 Our advice (in the hours following the procedure):